 - A Magneto action figure based on his Wolverine and the X-Men appearance was released.

-- A mighty mugg version of Magneto is supposed to be released sometime in 2010-2011 along with Iceman as Target exclusives.
+- A Mighty Mugg version of Magneto was released sometime in 2010-2011 along with Iceman as Target exclusives.

 - A Magneto action figure is being sold on the My Little Pony store by Hasbro, after an ad about Magneto appeared in a livestream of the show.